 Lateral flow testing in early years settings: what you need to know

-Lateral flow testing is available to anyone who works in an occupation related to a childcare provider, school, nursery or college, as well as adults in their household, childcare and support bubbles.
+Lateral flow testing is available to anyone who works in an occupation related to a childcare provider, school, nursery or college, as well as adults in their household.
 This testing is used to identify cases of Covid-19 where no symptoms have been displayed (i.e. asymptomatic testing).
 NB: If a member of staff is displaying Covid symptoms, then lateral flow testing should not be used.
 Instead, they should book and take a PCR test (i.e. a test for those with Covid symptoms) and self-isolate until they have received their results.

 The below FAQ aims to provide a concise summary of Department for Education guidance on accessing lateral flow tests, taking tests and reporting results.

 Guidance for PVI settings and nurseries receiving deliveries of test kits can be found here.